sharontherese/latin-mass-funeral/content/rite-of-burial-for-children/index.md

 P: **Glory be to the Father.**

-All: ** As it was in the beginning.**
+All: **As it was in the beginning.**

 All: Ant. **Blessed be the name of the Lord, * both now and forevermore.**

-2. While the body is being taken to the church the first two sections of psalm 118 are said.
+2\.
+While the body is being taken to the church the first two sections of psalm 118 are said.

-Procession into the Church
+## Procession into the Church

 As the procession enters the church the following antiphon and psalm are sung: